 PRICE, David B. CBE, following his retirement as Director of Human Resources, Employment Service in December 1995 he became a Visiting Fellow at Sheffield Business School, (part of Sheffield Hallam University).
-TURNER, Prof. Grenville FRS, was awarded the Rumford Medal of the Royal Society in 1996 and was appointed as one of the first 15 Geochemistry Fellows (3 from the UK), by the Geochemical Society (USA) and the European Association of Geochemistry.

 1956 BROGAN, Prof. Hugh, his book Kennedy was published by Longmans in December 1996.